Wittionary/dotfiles/README.md

 Your dotfiles are how you personalize your system.
 These are mine.

 Zach Holman has an interesting [post](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/) on dotfiles if you're new to them.
-(I sure am!).

 ## topical